 DEA Operations

 The DEA fights the war on drugs in Mexico similar to how the war on terror is fought.
 By collaborating with allies in the region, the DEA gains intelligence, aids local enforcement agencies, and targets major drug lords.
 These strategies aim for total eradication of drug activity.
 However, the successes of these operations are few and far between.
 Even after the downfall of the AFO, the DEA was no closer to ending the illicit drug trade.
 In opposition, some may support complete legalization of illicit drugs, similar to Portugal’s policy.
-However, some experts argue that legalization would only allow easier access andlead drug abuse to increase drug abuse threefold, with easier access (Lopez).
+However, some experts argue that legalization would only allow easier access and increase drug abuse (Lopez).

 DEA overseas operations are often accused of violating national sovereignty.
 Though the US and Mexican governments have collaborated and aided each other, the DEA does not always abide by Mexican regulations.
 In the 1970s and 80s, Mexico tried to slow aggressive DEA tactics, including kidnapping, by renegotiating agreements like the 1987 Mutual Legal Assistance Treaty and the 1989 Agreement on Cooperation in Combatting Narcotics Trafficking and Drug Depedency.
 More recently, the designation of drug cartels as foreign terrorist groups (FTOs) by the Trump administration has been labelled “interventionist” by the Mexican government.
-The label of FTO means the US is able to take more drastic action to bring down cartels, but is opposed by the Mexican government.
+The label of FTO means the US is able to take more drastic action to bring down cartels but is opposed by the Mexican government.
 Without cooperation with Mexican intelligence and policing agencies, it is unlikely that the US would be successful.

 Failures and Shortcomings